foundriesio/docs/source/tutorials/configuring-and-sharing-volumes/update-shellhttpd-application.rst

 Update Shellhttpd
 ^^^^^^^^^^^^^^^^^

-The previous section, :ref:`tutorial-dynamic-configuration-file`, shows how to send configuration files using Fioctl®.
+The previous section, :ref:`tutorial-dynamic-configuration-file`, shows how to send configuration files using :term:`fioctl`.
 You also saw where the file is located on the device: ``/var/run/secrets/shellhttpd.conf``

 However, ``shellhttpd`` is not yet using this file.